-5.2.2.2 Developer Fee
+5.2.2.1.
+Developer Fee

-The Developer Fee includes the developer's overhead, profit, and consultants other than the types of professional fees discussed above, and all other fees paid in connection with the project for services that would ordinarily be performed by a developer.
+The Developer Fee includes the developer's overhead, profit, and consultants, and all other fees paid in connection with the project for services that would ordinarily be performed by a developer.

 The Applicant must submit a copy of each consultant contract that itemizes the services to be performed by such consultant and the fees to be charged for each service or group of services.